Diocesan Staff

 Finance: budget; investments; Fair Share; ongoing financial statements;

 Operations: issues with parish plant; insurance.
-Mission Resource Teams

 Alexis Guszick

-Canon (Director) for Diocesan Communications & Events
+Canon for Diocesan Communications & Events

 Branding, online presence, print publications, information regarding diocesan programs; news stories, announcements for the Diocesan Digest and Clergy Digest; website, and social media updates.
-Alexis oversees all functions of diocesan events including Convention and Clergy Conference.
+Alexis oversees all functions of diocesan events, including Convention and Clergy Conference.

 Micalagh Moritz